-between the two branches.
+Looking at the figures for domestic production more closely, it will be seen that a marked change took place in the relation between the two branches.
 Woolens lost ground, absolutely and still more relatively.
 Worsteds, comparatively insignificant in 1860, increased with extraordinary rapidity, and came to be by far the most important part of the manufacture as a whole.
 In the older branch an extraordinary and abnormal growth took place between 1860 and 1870, in consequence of the exceptional demand during the civil war period; and the unusual figure of product which was reached in 1870 was still maintained in 1880.
 But since the latter year, the output of woolens has declined, while that of worsteds has mounted without interruption.

-No doubt the stated figures of value of product somewhat exaggerate, the extent of the growth in the worsted branch.
-As in other cases, allowance must be made for the increase of speciali-A tendency in this direction appeared more especially in zation. the worsted branch.
-It has become more common than in former times for a worsted mill to buy material in partly-manufactured state, - as tops or as yarn.
-Then the yarn (say) appears in the census reports as product for the spinning mill, and presently appears again in the value of the cloth turned out by the weaving A curious and unexpected stimulus to specialization was mill. given by the tariff act of 1883, which admitted some yarns (by a miscalculation on the part of those who adjusted the details in the duties) at low rates and tempted domestic mills to buy imported varns: the practice, once begun, was continued to a large extent even after later tariff acts raised the varn duties and caused the weaving establishments to turn to domestic spinners.
+No doubt the stated figures of value of product somewhat exaggerate the extent of the growth in the worsted branch.
+As in other cases, allowance must be made for the increase of specialization.
+A tendency in this direction appeared more especially in the worsted branch.
+It has become more common than in former times for a worsted mill to buy material in partly-manufactured state,-as tops or as yarn.
+Then the yarn (say) appears in the census reports as product for the spinning mill, and presently appears again in the value of the cloth turned out by the weaving mill.
+A curious and unexpected stimulus to specialization was given by the tariff act of 1883, which admitted some yarns (by a miscalculation on the part of those who adjusted the details in the duties) at low rates and tempted domestic mills to buy imported yarns; the practice, once begun, was continued to a large extent even after later tariff acts raised the yarn duties and caused the weaving establishments to turn to domestic spinners.
 These questions of organization, important and interesting as they are, lie in the main outside the scope of the present inquiry.
 The extent to which they must be borne in mind when referring to the census figures of "value of product" is indicated by other supplementary figures, such as those for numbers of persons employed, machines, and the like.
 A glance at such corrective data, given in the note, shows that they lead to no great modification of the general conclusions.
 It still appears not only that the domestic industry in general has grown greatly, but that the woolen branch has sensibly declined.

 For this great shift two explanations have been offered.
-That which is doubtless most in accord with the facts ascribes it to general industrial causes, - changes both in the demand for goods and in the methods of production.1 The other ascribes it, at least in large part, to the tariff system, and more particularly to the way in which the duties on wool and woolens were adjusted.
+That which is doubtless most in accord with the facts ascribes it to general industrial causes,-changes both in the demand for goods and in the methods of production.137 The other ascribes it, at least in large part, to the tariff system, and more particularly to the way in which the duties on wool and woolens were adjusted.
 Attention may first be given to the latter explanation, since it is closely connected with what has just been said of the compensating system.